jonesor/mpmsim/README.md

 ### Sets of Leslie matrices

-Users can generate large numbers of plausible Leslie matrices by repeating the `make_leslie_matrix` command in a loop.
+Users can generate large numbers of plausible Leslie matrices by repeating the `make_leslie_mpm` command in a loop.
 For example, the following code produces a list of five Leslie matrices that have increasing survival with age.